headmastersquall/caatinga/README.md

 I hope you enjoy this program as much as I have enjoyed writing it.
-If you find any bugs or have any comments or suggestions, please email me at headmastersquall@gmail.com and include caatinga in the subject line.
+If you find any bugs or have any comments or suggestions, please email me at (headmastersquall at gmail dot com) and include caatinga in the subject line.